What is an atrial septal defect?

 There are 4 basic types of classifications:

 • Sinus Venosus – Either superior, if high on the right atrium near the superior vena cava and right atrial junction (most common type), or inferior, if low on the right atrium near the inferior vena cava.
 Often these are associated with the anomalous pulmonary venous defect, commonly referred to as a partially anomalous pulmonary venous defect.
+These account for less than 5% of all ASDs.

 What are the signs and symptoms of an atrial septal defect?